-Respect: alue everyone d everything in ow you listen,
+Respect: value everyone ind everything in how you listen, peak and in what

 Compassion: show care and understanding for everyone

 Courage: be brave; believe you can

 Our vision and four core values are at the centre of everything we do at Halsford Park School.
 They express our ethos, our distinguishing character and our guiding beliefs.
 They underpin our teaching and learning and provide an environment which prepares our pupils as confident, happy citizens.
 As a result, our Core Values drive our positive attitudes and behaviour.
 They are displayed around the school and in every classroom and are consistently reinforced around the school, as well as in assembly time.
 Our Core Values support and promote socially acceptable behaviour for all learners, adults and our wider school community within the school.